mindersec/minder/docs/docs/user_management/adding_users.md

-# Adding Users to a Project
+# Adding users to a project

 ## Prerequisites